enigma-io/s3plz/README.md

 `s3pyo` will attempt to format your filepath for you given arbitary `**kwargs` passed to any method.
-You also have access to utility values accessed by the "@" operator these include:
+You also have access to utility values accessed by the "@" operator.

+These include:

 - '@second': "56"
 - '@minute': "54"